lucasktlee/posts/drafts/spa-covenants.md

 * Issuing any new equity interest in the target company or its subsidiaries, or repurchasing any equity interests in the target company or its subsidiaries
 * Transferring any equity interest in the target company or its subsidiaries to any person other than the purchaser(s) or their designated acquisition vehicle
+* Paying any dividends or repaying any shareholder loans
 * Incurring any new indebtedness<sup><a href="#fn03" id="fref03">3</a></sup>
 * Granting any security interest on the properties or assets of the target company or its subsidiaries
 * Acquiring any assets or selling any assets of the target company or any subsidiary other than in the ordinary course of business